How to Create Your Own Drawing Cards

 - For the Blue Pattern cards, I like to look through coloring books, doodling books, or other drawing books to start.
 Patterns can also come from looking at the texture of things -- furry, jagged, wavy -- or from nature.
 Tree rings make a pattern, as do ants in a line or the segments of a grapefruit.
 Sometimes images and shapes can be turned into a pattern just by repeating them.
 You can also combine the existing patterns to create new ones.
 I look for patterns that are simple and fun to draw and that could help participants create movement in their drawing.
 Again, you don’t need complicated patterns.
 Ask yourself, “Will these patterns create movement and flow for the drawing?”
 “Does this pattern add another layer of meaning to the drawing?”

 It sounds simple, right?
 Sometimes it is; sometimes images seem to just appear on the paper.
 Other times, I have to struggle to finish.
 But I just keep drawing.
 I’d like to invite you to my training workshop where you can learn more in-depth about Draw All You Can.
-To see when the next training session begins, go to our Classes page.
+Check out when the next training session begins.